-*Please have patience, as this page is being updated.
-Prices will soon be added.
+*Please have patience, as this page is “under construction”.
+Prices and updated itineraries will soon be added.
+Itineraries below are samples, and likely to change.
+Thank you:)

 Join me in Guna Yala (aka San Blas Islands), Caribbean paradise in Panama.
 This archipelago of 365 islands is one of the most spectacular destinations for a sea kayaking and cultural immersion holiday.